 But more often than not, we click ‘pay’ with a sigh of ‘it’s probably okay’ and ‘Marketplace X is a big business with lots of money to reimburse me’.

-And this type of unwitting scamming goes hand in hand with the ever-changing technological environment of the payments landscape.
+And this type of fraud goes hand in hand with the ever-changing technological environment of the payments landscape.
 As chief operations officer at Modulr, the tech behind the tech powering the payments of many FinTechs, I’ve been right in the middle of the industry’s fight against fraud.

-In this blog, I’ll look at the current factors surrounding fraud and how the industry is discussing the big questions, what the industry is doing to combat fraud, and what other solutions will be available in the future.
+In this blog, I’ll look at the current factors surrounding fraud and how the industry is discussing the big questions, what the industry is doing to combat fraud - such as launching Confirmation of Payee - and what other solutions will be available in the future.

-According to the UK’s comprehensive fraud reporter, UK Finance, fraudsters and scam artists successfully stole £1.2bn in 2018.
+According to the UK’s comprehensive fraud reporter, UK Finance, fraudsters and scam artists successfully stole over £1.2bn in 2019.
+There are fears the figures for 2020 could be even higher, as fraudsters have sought to exploit vulnerable people and changes in working circumstances during the COVID-19 pandemic.

 Think of it like this.
 You want to buy a smartphone for £500 from a man on the street.
 The man asks you to hand over the £500 and he’ll pop around the corner and get the phone.
-You simply wouldn’t do it, you’d ask to receive the phone first, checked that it works, and all was proper before exchanging the money.
+You simply wouldn’t do it - you’d ask to test the phone first, check that it works, and make sure all was proper before exchanging the money.

 The same payment logic should be applied to push payments, but unfortunately, the rapidly evolving role of technology in our lives as consumers has distorted the difference between push (sending money) and pull (having money drawn from you).
 In essence, it's the difference between ensuring the trust is in place beforehand versus the trust that the scheme builds in for us.